 So, the decision to equate the historicity of Adam and Eve with the expectation that humans descend uniquely from an ancestral couple is a hermeneutical one, not a scientific one.
 As such, the historicity question needs to be addressed hermeneutically, not scientifically – it simply lies outside the purview of what genetics can tell us.

 Evolution as a population-level phenomenon

 If, on the other hand, one is used to thinking that species form when they are founded by a pair that has undergone a marked genetic change compared to their source population, one is more likely to think that it would have been possible for humans to get their start in such fashion.
-These sorts of misunderstandings are common among non-scientists, and Evangelicals are not immune to them.
-For example, even among Christians who accept that we share ancestry with other life, I frequently get asked what “the mutation” was that “made us human”.
-Sometimes, folks wonder how such a dramatic mutation could have occurred in two individuals at the same time to provide a male and female member of the same (brand new!) species – and speculate that God must have directed it to occur to form Adam and Eve.
+These sorts of misunderstandings are common, and Evangelicals are not immune to them.
+For example, even among Christians who accept that we share ancestry with other life, people frequently ask what was “the mutation” that “made us human”?
+Sometimes, people wonder how such a dramatic mutation could have occurred in two individuals at the same time to provide a male and female member of the same (brand new!) species – and speculate that God must have directed it to occur to form Adam and Eve.
 Their understanding of human speciation is that it was sudden, involved only one couple, and required dramatic genetic change.
 In reality, speciation is almost always precisely the opposite: it’s slow, takes place in a population, and requires the accumulation of many discrete genetic differences, none of which are particularly dramatic.
 Next, we’ll begin to explore how a population can accumulate genetic changes, and perhaps shift its average characteristics over time – beginning with how genetic diversity arises in the first place.

 Evolution as gradual change at the population level